Leslie Ciborowski

 The available time.
 A training session that can occur over five days will look very different than a training session that is limited to four hours in the morning.

-The instructional strategies.
-The approach the trainer selects to teach a concept or process includes but is not limited to group activities, teach-backs, discussions, games, and assessments.
+Instructional strategies.
+The approach the trainer selects to teach a concept or process includes, but is not limited to, group activities, teach-backs, discussions, games, and assessments.

-As participants work through the Train-the-Trainer process we make sure they are always keeping the end in mind.
+As participants work through the Train-the-Trainer process, we ensure they always keep the end in mind.
 What does the final training look like?
 What must it achieve?
 Who is it for?

 Training Development: